This week’s Young Writers Project entry is “The Words” by Emily Foster, a 13-year-old middle school student from Shelburne.

 This week’s Young Writers Project entry is “Bird’s nest” by Olivia Holmes, a 14-year-old student from Essex Junction.

 A property owners association in West Dover disputed a restaurant’s claim to a right of way, saying that deeded rights are for residents only.

-This week’s Young Writers Project entry is “Sparks” by Lydia Moreman, a junior at Champlain Valley Union High School.
+This week’s Young Writer’s Project entry is “Afflicted/Breaking/Broken” by Alexandra Contreras-Montesano, a freshman at Burlington High School.